Journeying with Jesus

 • John 9

 John witnesses an astounding miracle of Jesus healing a blind middle aged man as they journey along a road with the other disciples.
-He records the Pharisees’ attempt to silence
+He records the Pharisees’ attempt to silence both the man and Jesus, then concludes his record with Jesus restoring the dignity of the healed man and his belief in Jesus as the Son of Man.

 • John 10